Code-Institute-Submissions/MS2-Nollaig/README.md

 ### Existing Features

 - Navbar - allows the user to navigate the site using the listed buttons.
 The company name/logo also acts as a home button.
+- Home - There is a short summary with preview images of Christmas Markets located around Ireland.
+- Embedded Map - On the bottom of the home page, the embedded map contains clickable markers which zoom in and tell you which market it represents when clicked.
+- Write to Santa - On this page you can fill out your child's details and receive a personalised reply via email.

 ### Features to be Implemented